brunchinatorMaster/brunchinatorBackEnd/docs/reviews/createReviewForPreexistingPlace.md

-# Create Review for New Place
+# Create Review for Existing Place
-This document explains the workflow that occurs when a front-end user creates a review for a new place.
+This document explains the workflow that occurs when a front-end user creates a review for a place that already exists in the system.

 ## Overview
 When a user submits a review, the front-end sends a POST request to the endpoint: